evodify/bioinformatic-pipelines/README.md

 #  Generate sbatch files

-Scripts to generate many sbatch for job submitting on Slurm cluster and pipelinining.
+Scripts to generate sbatch files and pipelines for a Slurm cluster.

 The content of `script.sbatch` looks like this:
 ```